Windows Applications Tab (Record and Run Settings Dialog Box)

 Select Record > Record and Run Settings and then select the Windows Applications tab.

 For some Windows-based add-ins, the settings in this dialog box may also affect the applications that UFT One recognizes for other UFT One operations, such as learning objects or using the Object Spy.
 For details, see Record and run settings for Windows-based add-ins.

 If you loaded other add-ins when you opened UFT One, there may be additional tabs in the Record and Run Settings dialog box.
 If this is the case, confirm that in each additional tab, the option to record and run on any open application (upper radio button of each tab) is selected.

 While this setting does not directly affect your record or run sessions, it prevents UFT One from opening unnecessary applications when you begin record or run sessions.

-Select Record and run test on any open Windows-based application to instruct UFT One to record all operations performed on any Windows-based application that is opened while recording your test (including e-mail applications, file management applications, and so on).
+Select Record and run test on any open Windows-based application to instruct UFT One to record all operations performed on any Windows-based application that is opened while recording your test (including e-mail applications, file management applications).

-UFT One records and runs only on applications that have a user interface, and it does not matter how the applications are opened (as child processes of Windows Explorer, child processes of UFT One, and so on).
+UFT One records and runs only on applications that have a user interface, and it does not matter how the applications are opened (as child processes of Windows Explorer or child processes of UFT One).